 9 Reasons Why You’re Not Getting Search Engine Traffic

-If every one of your posts isn’t getting anywhere from a few to a couple thousand search visits per month, then you’re doing something wrong.
+If every one of your posts isn’t getting anywhere from a few to a couple of thousand search visits per month, then you’re doing something wrong.

 Here are nine reasons why you’re not getting as much search engine traffic as you deserve.